Invaders from Mars (1986 film)

-Invaders from Mars is a 1986 American science fiction horror film, directed by Tobe Hooper from a screenplay by Dan O'Bannon and Don Jakoby.
-It is a remake of the 1953 film of the same name, and is a reworking of that film's screenplay by Richard Blake from an original story by John Tucker Battle.
-Its production was instigated by Wade Williams, millionaire exhibitor, science fiction film fan and sometime writer-producer-director, who had reissued the original film in 1978 after purchasing the copyright to the property.
+Invaders from Mars is a 1986 American science fiction horror film directed by Tobe Hooper from a screenplay by Dan O'Bannon and Don Jakoby, and starring Hunter Carson, Karen Black, Timothy Bottoms, Laraine Newman, James Karen, Bud Cort and Louise Fletcher.
+It is a remake of the 1953 film of the same name.

+The film was part of a three-picture deal between Hooper and Cannon Films.
+Its production was instigated by Wade H. Williams III, millionaire exhibitor, science fiction film fan and sometime writer-producer-director, who had reissued the original film in 1978 after purchasing the copyright to the property.
 Elaborate creature and visual effects were supplied by Stan Winston and John Dykstra.
+The score was composed by Christopher Young and Dave Storrs.

+The film was released in the United States on June 6, 1986.
+It received mixed-to-negative reviews from critics and was a box-office disappointment, though in the years since its release it has developed a cult following.